 Laos was a real mystery country for me before I visited.
 Landlocked between China, Thailand, Vietnam and Cambodia, Laos is the country that gets forgotten by travelers exploring Southeast Asia.
 I could see hundreds of blogs with information about Bangkok, Phuket, Ho Chi Minh, and Phnom Penh, but very few about Laos, and especially its capital- Vientiane.
 That’s why I decided to write this Vientiane travel guide.
-What to do in Vientiane
+I’ll try to give you some useful suggestions about what to do in Vientiane, where to eat, and how to make the most out of your trip.

 Even the pictures I clicked from my window seat appeared like pictures from a mystery land that has a lot of hidden gems.
 And I could say that was exactly the case, after completing my Laos trip.
 I can’t say that about its capital though.
 However, before actually visiting Laos, I heard it described as a ‘less developed’ Cambodia.
 I was soon educated on how woefully wrong that was…